eliranwong/letmedoit/README.md

-# myHand
+# MyHand

 "myHand" is AI assistant, powered by ChatGPT, that can both chat and run tasks on local devices.

-## Watch this Video! myHand AI introduces itself!
+## Watch this Video!
+MyHand Bot introduces itself!

 [![Watch the video](https://img.youtube.com/vi/Dfsl-Cxx0bQ/maxresdefault.jpg)](https://youtu.be/Dfsl-Cxx0bQ)